Racial Justice

 We believe in eliminating racism and in advancing racial justice, and we support and advocate for changes that actively combat racism and work toward a racially just and equitable Connecticut.

-We believe that police violence cannot be effectively addressed without completely reimagining the role of police.
 Connecticut, like the rest of the country, must reduce the role, responsibilities, and presence of police, especially in Black and Latinx communities.
+This means, at minimum, diverting funds from policing to instead build safe and healthy communities.

 The right to vote is a cornerstone of our democracy.
 The ACLU of Connecticut has worked to ensure that all citizens may vote in Connecticut without intimidation, coercion, or unnecessary barriers.